sayantan-2/CSE-DSA-LAB/README.md

 3. Open the solution file in your preferred text editor or IDE to study the code.

 ## Related Links
-- [DSA Solutions Website Repository]: This is the repository for the website that hosts these solutions.
+- [DSA Solutions Website Repository](https://github.com/sayantan-2/DSA-SITE): This is the repository for the website that hosts these solutions.
 - [DSA Solutions Website](https://codeyard.netlify.app): This is the actual website where you can view the solutions online.

 ## Contributing